parijatb2018/Dockerized-Spark-Kafka-Streaming-Project/README.md

 <img width="1345" alt="Screen Shot 2023-02-04 at 8 34 45 PM" src="https://user-images.githubusercontent.com/43022026/216797259-a91f724d-4a7c-4911-b221-d220e6757ab3.png">

+Top terminal> Producer
+Middle terminal> stats topic consumer
+D3.js real time dashbiard
-Notice the lag in the result from producer to the dashboard
+#### Notice the lag in the result from producer to the dashboard

 ## The below GIF shows the realtime dashboard animation[a duration of 30s]